Robert F. Wagner: U.S. Senate

 His most important legislative achievements include the National Industrial Recovery Act in 1933 and the Wagner–Steagall Housing Act of 1937.
 After the Supreme Court ruled the National Industrial Recovery Act and the National Recovery Administration unconstitutional, Wagner helped pass the National Labor Relations Act (also known as the Wagner Act) in 1935, a similar but much more expansive bill.
 The National Labor Relations Act, perhaps Wagner's greatest achievement, was a seminal event in the history of organized labor in the United States.
 It created the National Labor Relations Board, which mediated disputes between unions and corporations, and greatly expanded the rights of workers by banning many "unfair labor practices" and guaranteeing all workers the right to form a union.
 He also introduced the Railway Pension Law and cosponsored the Wagner–O'Day Act, the predecessor to the Javits–Wagner–O'Day Act.

 Wagner was instrumental in writing the Social Security Act, and originally introduced it in the United States Senate.

 The Wagner–Hatfield amendment to the Communications Act of 1934, aimed at turning over twenty-five percent of all radio channels to non-profit radio broadcasters, did not pass.
 In 1939 he co-sponsored with Representative Edith Nourse Rogers (R–MA) the Wagner–Rogers Bill to admit 20,000 Jewish refugees under the age of 14 to the United States from Nazi Germany, but the bill never passed.

 Wagner and Edward P. Costigan sponsored a federal anti-lynching law in 1934.
 They tried to persuade President Roosevelt to support the bill but Roosevelt refused for fear of alienating Southern Democrats and losing their support for New Deal programs.
 There were 18 lynchings of blacks in the South in 1935, but after the threat of federal legislation, the number fell to eight in 1936 and to two in 1939.

 On June 28, 1949, Wagner resigned from the Senate because of ill health; John Foster Dulles was appointed by Governor Thomas E. Dewey on July 7, 1949, to fill the vacancy temporarily.

 Personal life and death

+Wagner was raised as a Lutheran, but he became a Methodist in his college years and taught Sunday school; he converted to Roman Catholicism in 1946.

 In 1908, Wagner married Margaret Marie McTague.
 She died in 1919.
-They had one son.
+They had one son, Robert F. Wagner Jr.

-In 1927 he received the first honorary citizenship of Nastaetten, his town of birth.
+In 1927, he received the first honorary citizenship of Nastaetten, his town of birth.

-1961 his son Robert Wagner Jr. was also named an honorary citizen of Nastaetten.

-In the 1930s, Wagner dated Marguerite Young.
+In the 1930s, Wagner dated the communist journalist Marguerite Young.

 He died on May 4, 1953, in New York City, and was interred in Calvary Cemetery, Queens.